Natural England prosecutes developer for breaching Bat Mitigation Licence

 FAQ’s

-Q: Do officers whom have previously done the 5 day PWCO or an in house version of it in force, need to complete all the essential Modules 1-4 ?
+Q: Do officers whom have previously done the 5 day PWCO or an in house version of it in force, need to complete all the essential Modules 1-3 ?

 A: No. The ‘new’ style PWCO course is entirely voluntary for those that feel they need it or wish to complete them to gain an NWCU certificate.
 It does not in any way impact whether you can take on WCO investigations if you have previous training or are an experienced WCO.
 Purely a matter of choice.
-However for all new PWCOs, we would ask that they book with NWCU for the essential modules 1-4 and gain their certification with NWCU.
-Again none of this is mandatory training so down to the individual and their line manager/Force Lead/Coordinator.
+However for all new PWCOs, we would ask that they book with NWCU for the essential modules 1-3 and gain their certification with NWCU.
+Again none of this is mandatory training so down to the individual and their line manager/Force lead/Coordinator.

 Q: We want to train more than 2 officers, can we ask for a spare place if there is one?

 A: Sorry NWCU cannot facilitate 3rd reserve lists.
-In the unlikely event that a course is undersubscribed nearing it’s date, we will make an announcement inviting more than 2 places per force.
+In the unlikely event that a course is undersubscribed nearing its date, we will make an announcement inviting more than 2 places per force.

 Q: What are the other advanced modules and when can I book myself on these?